 For most retirees, Social Security serves as a primary source of income.
 Pensions are also used, but not all employers offer them.
 Annuities, IRAs, mutual funds, stocks, and savings accounts can also provide funds.

-Not all retirees have enough savings to live carefree lives, many have to live on limited incomes.
+Not all retirees have enough savings to live carefree lives, and many have to live on limited incomes.
 Many active adults continue to work well after retirement age, either because they want to or out of necessity.
 Whether you have a nice cushion or have to struggle with money issues more than you’d like, you probably don’t want to shell out more tax money than is necessary.
 Certain states are more retirement-friendly than others, especially when it comes to paying taxes.

-Some states without this benefit can still be friendly, though.
+Some states without this benefit can still be retirement-friendly states, though.
 Many do not tax Social Security income, have low property taxes, and have tax-friendly deductions.
-According to SmartAsset, here are some of the most tax-friendly states for retirement:
+According to SmartAsset, here are some of the most tax-friendly states for retirees:

 1. South Dakota